Streets of Philadelphia: Music video

 The accompanying music video for the song, directed by Jonathan Demme and his nephew Ted Demme in December 1993, begins by showing Springsteen walking along desolate city streets, followed by a bustling park and schoolyard, interspersed with footage from the film.
 After a quick shot of Rittenhouse Square, it ends with Springsteen walking along the Delaware River, with the Benjamin Franklin Bridge in the background.
-Tom Hanks is also visible as the lead character he plays in the film, looking on as Bruce begins the final verse.
+Tom Hanks is also visible as Andrew Beckett, the lead character he plays in the film, looking on as Springsteen begins the final verse.
 One newspaper review called it "the saddest track cut this decade".

 The vocal track for the video was recorded live with a hidden microphone, to a pre-recorded instrumental track.
-This technique, appropriate for emotionally intense songs for which conventional video lip-syncing would seem especially false, was used by John Mellencamp in part on his 1985 "Rain on the Scarecrow" video, and by Springsteen, in his 1987 "Brilliant Disguise" video, singing the song directly into the camera as he sits on the edge of his chair on a Sandy Hook, New Jersey sound stage.
+This technique, appropriate for emotionally intense songs for which conventional video lip-syncing would seem especially false, was used by John Mellencamp in parts of the video for his 1985 song "Rain on the Scarecrow", and by Springsteen himself in the video for his 1987 single "Brilliant Disguise", singing the song directly into the camera as he sits on the edge of his chair on a Sandy Hook, New Jersey sound stage.

 Live performances

-Because of the song's sterling achievements in the awards world, Springsteen played the song live in three high-visibility, prime-time awards show broadcasts: at the 66th Academy Awards in March 1994, at the MTV Video Music Awards in September 1994, and at the Grammy Awards of 1995 in March 1995.
+Because of the song's many award nominations, Springsteen played the song live in three high-visibility, prime-time awards show broadcasts: at the 66th Academy Awards in March 1994, at the MTV Video Music Awards in September 1994, and at the 37th Annual Grammy Awards in March 1995.
 Between this, Philadelphias strong box office performance, and the single being a top 10 pop hit, "Streets of Philadelphia" became one of Springsteen's best-known songs to the general music audience.

-Nonetheless, Springsteen went on to perform the song only sparingly in his own concerts.
-In solo guitar form and missing the song's trademark synthesizers-and-drums feel, it was performed semi-regularly on the solo and stark 1995–1997 Ghost of Tom Joad Tour.
-After that, the song became a rarity, only appearing a dozen times on the 1999–2000 E Street Band Reunion Tour, and, as of January 2016, only a few times across the nine tours after that.
+Springsteen went on to perform the song only sparingly in his concerts.
+In solo guitar form and missing the song's trademark synthesizers-and-drums feel, it was performed semi-regularly on the solo and stark Ghost of Tom Joad Tour between 1995 and 1997.
+After that, the song was performed only appearing a dozen times on the E Street Band Reunion Tour in 1999 and 2000.
+As of January 2016, the song has been played only a few times across the nine tours since then.